 How is the PENG Clinical Update Course structured?

 The clinical update course is a series of lectures followed by workshops during which delegates and tutors work through clinical scenarios regarding nutritional assessment, interpretation of fluid and electrolyte status, estimating requirements, critical appraisal, enteral and parenteral nutrition.
-The course concludes with a master’s level 15 credit module assessment..
-Historically we have stipulated that delegates were required to have been qualified for two years in order that they would have sufficient clinical experience to be able to get the most out of the course and contribute to the workshop discussions.
-In order to meet demand we have removed this application requirement; however suggest consideration of the points outlined below:
+The course concludes with a master’s level 15 credit module assessment.
+Historically we have stipulated that delegates had to be qualified for two years in order that they would have sufficient clinical experience to be able to get the most out of the course and contribute to the workshop discussions.
+However, in order to meet demand we have removed this application requirement but suggest consideration of the points outlined below:

 - Do you have adequate clinical experience to be able to contribute to the workshop discussions?

 - Have you identified differences between your practice and those of your colleagues and would like to know the latest evidence?